top of page

 Brittni Lents BS, IBCLC, ALC

-Brittni Lents (she/her) lives in Las Vegas with her husband Stephen and their four children.
+Brittni lives in Las Vegas with her husband and their four Children.
 Brittni has her bachelor’s degree in Maternal Child Health with an emphasis in Human Lactation and Social Justice.
 Her breastfeeding struggles and triumphs led her to pursue a career in the field of lactation.
-Brittni holds the designation of International Board Certified Lactation Consultant and Advanced Lactation Consultant.
-She is the breastfeeding coordinator at Inter-Tribal Council of Nevada WIC and the volunteer director of the Nevada Pediatric Hydrocephalus Foundation.
-Brittni is also a founding board member of the Kijiji Sisterhood, a nonprofit aimed at improving birth outcomes and breastfeeding rates in women of color.
+Brittni received the designation of International Board Certified Lactation Consultant in 2017, Advanced Lactation Consultant in 2016 & Certified lactation counselor in 2014.
+Brittni previously worked as the breastfeeding coordinator for the inter-Tribal council of NV WIC program for 10 years serving both tribal and local communities throughout the state since 2014.

 Treasurer